.webp)

 If you're running a $50K+ 4X account and someone tells you to hand over your credentials, your first instinct should be to ask questions.
-That's not paranoia — that's how serious leaders evaluate infrastructure.
+That's not paranoia.
+That's how serious leaders evaluate infrastructure.

 A lot of players searching "is Packsify safe" are asking the same thing: is there a real, accountable organization behind this, and exactly what happens to my account?
 So here's a straight answer: exactly what happens when you place an order through Packsify, step by step, and where the line is.